-Just hold this for a moment-Tulong pegang ini sa'at.1
+Just hold this for a moment- Tulong pegang ini sa'at.

-Wait a moment-Nanti sa'at.
+Wait a moment- Nanti sa'at.

-He has a bad foot-Kaki-nia sakit.
+He has a bad foot- Kaki-nia sakit.

-He was wounded between the ankle and the heel-Dia kěna luka antara mata kaki dan tumit.
+He was wounded between the ankle and the heel- Dia kĕna luka antara mata kaki dan tumit.

-Her neck was swollen-Bongkok-lah batang leher-nia.
+Her neck was swollen- Bongkok-lah batang leher-nia.

-From the nape of the neck down to the feet-Deri tangkuk hingga kaki.
+From the nape of the neck down to the feet- Deri tangkuk hingga kaki.

-He put his arm under his head (lit, he made a pillow of his forearm) - Dia mem-bantal-kan lengan.
+He put his arm under his head (lit. he made a pillow of his forearm)- Dia mem-bantal-kan lengan.

-His knee-pan was broken-Patah-lah tempurong 2 lutut-nia.
+His knee-pan was broken- Patah-lah tempurong lutut-nia.

-A skull was found in the river-Di-jumpa tengkurak di-dalam sungei.
+A skull was found in the river- Di-jumpa tengkurak di-dalam sungei.

-As big as one's finger-Besar jari.
+As big as one's finger- Besar jari.

-The thumb-Ibu jari or ibu tangan.
+The thumb- Ibu jari or ibu tangan.

-The forefinger-Jari telunjuk.
+The forefinger- Jari telunjuk.

-The middle finger-Jari tengah, jari mati, or jari hantu.
+The middle finger- Jari tengah, jari mati, or jari hantu.

-The fourth finger-Jari manis.
+The fourth finger- Jari manis.

-The little finger-Jari kelingking.
+The little finger- Jari kelingking.

-His right arm was dislocated-Tangan kanan nia sudah salah urat.
+His right arm was dislocated - Tangan kanan-nia sudah salah urat.

-He has a beard-Dia ber-janggut.
+He has a beard- Dia ber-janggut.

-One seldom sees a Chinese with a moustache-Jarang ber-jumpa orang China ber-misei.
+One seldom sees a Chinese with a moustache- Jarang ber-jumpa orang China ber-misei.

 Show the tailor a pair of white trousers.
 My little finger is swollen.
 Hold this stick for a moment.
 He was stabbed in the leg near the knee.
 Both his arms were broken.
 Be good enough to sew this.
 I was much concerned at seeing him; he is suffering greatly.
 A stick as thick as my forearm.
 He was struck on the back of the neck.
-She wore a ring3 on her fourth finger.
+She wore a ring on her fourth finger.

-1 More correctly sa-sa'at, one moment.
-Sa'at (Arabic) is found in Hindustani also.

-2 The primary meaning of tempurong is "cocoa-nut shell."
+- 27. Badan, Arabic, adopted in Hindustani also; tuboh is the native word; salira (Sansk.) is also found. - 28.
+More correctly sa-sa'at, one moment.
+Sa'at (Arabic) is found in Hindustani also. - 29.
+The primary meaning of tempurong is "cocoa-nut shell." - 30.
+Chinchin.

-3 Chinchin.